totalnoMartina/aromatic-experience/TESTING.md

 There was some issues while setting up Facebook Login, as I had another app connected to Facebook Login button earler, deleting it did not yet solve the issue as this is what I am getting, possibly when fully deployet it should work as I triple checked everything and have not found yet a better solution then setting Debug to 'False' and trying it again.

 Last moment issue was that static media images for landing page are showing a 404 Error, and before this, Heroku deployment failed specifically because of these images of an olive and a flower.
-I searched on Slack about these and found that Cloudinary must have all the used images, so I tried storing my two just there.
+I searched on Slack about these and found that Cloudinary must have all the used images, so I tried storing my two just there, that did not work.
+I read the [Docs](https://docs.djangoproject.com/en/3.2/ref/contrib/staticfiles/) but it seems to be right like needed.
  ![Issue - Should be rendering images](media/images/chrom-front.png?raw=true)
  ![Issue - no images](media/images/last-issue.png?raw=true)